Depression as a Thinking Problem

 A Look at Negative Thinking

 Negative thinking is the root problem underneath depression.
 How do we deal with it?
+One method is CBT.
 Cognitive Behaviour Therapy (or “CBT,” for short) offers an evidence-based framework that can significantly help to alleviate negative thought patterns.

 CBT categorizes negative thinking in to different categories of what it terms “Distorted Thinking.”
 These categories vary somewhat between CBT systems, but for the most part are consistent.
 See if you can identify with any of the following: